 Youth Tractor Safety Certification Course

-This is a 24-hour program designed to teach tractor and general farm safety.
+This program is designed to teach tractor and general farm safety.
 It includes both classroom and hands-on driving instruction, culminating in a final written and driving exam.
-The program is open to youth under the age of 16 and over the age of 12.
+The program is open to youth ages 12 – 16.
 The cost of the program is $50/participant.

 This program meets the requirements of Wisconsin Act 455, which requires youth under the age of 16 to hold a certificate of training in order to operate a tractor or self-propelled implement of husbandry on a public road.
 It also meets the child labor requirements in agriculture under the Fair Labor Standards Act, pertaining to the employment of youth ages 14-15 on farms not operated by their parents or guardians.